CENTURY 21 PACKAGE TO GET LICENSED

 Age: 18 years of age or older.

 Education: Evidence of successful completion of the three qualifying courses is required.

 Experience: None required.

 There is a $60 test fee required when you apply for the state examination.
 The license fee is $245.

 One set of classifiable electronic fingerprints and a fingerprint processing fee are required from every license applicant.
 Original license applicants who reside in California will pay a $49 fingerprint processing fee directly to the live scan fingerprint service provider.

-STEP-BY-STEP PROCESS TO
+STEP-BY-STEP PROCESS TO COMPLETE THE PROGRAM

 STEP 1: Complete Qualifying Courses

 All three pre-license courses are required by the California Bureau of Real Estate before you can apply for the state exam.
 They are designed to give you a basic understanding of the necessary subjects and a foundation of real estate terminology.

 STEP 2: Apply for State Exam